About Skamokawa

 Jail & Inmate Records

-The Wahkiakum County Jail, located in Cathlamet, handles the detention of individuals arrested within the county.
-The booking process involves photographing, fingerprinting, and recording personal information of the detainees.
-Inmate lookup services are available for family members and legal representatives to check the status of individuals in custody.
-Visitation rules are specific to the facility and typically require scheduling in advance.
-The bond and bail process follows Washington state guidelines, allowing for the release of detainees upon meeting certain conditions.
+The Wahkiakum County Jail, located in Cathlamet, handles detention For people arrested anywhere in Wahkiakum County.
+The booking process involves photographing, fingerprinting, and recording personal information of detainees.
+Family members and legal representatives can access inmate lookup services to check the status of individuals in custody.
+Visitation rules are specific to the facility and typically require advance scheduling.
+The bond and bail process follows Washington state guidelines, allowing for release upon meeting certain conditions.

 Criminal Records

-Criminal records in Wahkiakum County encompass felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
-The Wahkiakum County Sheriff's Office and local courts maintain these records, which are accessible for background checks under the Washington Public Records Act.
+Criminal records in Wahkiakum County cover felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
 The Washington State Patrol provides additional resources for background checks, offering statewide criminal history information to residents and employers.

 Economy & Demographics

 Skamokawa's local economy is primarily supported by a mix of small businesses, agricultural enterprises, and a thriving tourism industry.
 Many residents are employed in sectors such as retail, hospitality, and outdoor recreation, catering to the steady flow of visitors drawn to the area's natural beauty and recreational opportunities.
-The Port of Skamokawa also plays a vital role, facilitating river-based commerce and serving as an important economic driver for the community.
+The Port of Skamokawa also is important, helping with river-based commerce and serving as an important economic driver for the community.

 Elections & Voter Records